 "I helped with many humanitarian projects in dozens of countries, setting up teams of 30-50 people from the United States to go and help the poorest of the poor," said William.
 "I typically worked in villages and places in the world that most people wouldn't go."

-William is excited to face the challenges of this newly created position.
-He sees it as a unique opportunity to successfully put in place a clinical model that will allow the students that graduate to be the best in the world.
-Of the five strands of the Helix Curriculum, he believes that the clinical strand is the final building block.
+William sees the Helix Curriculum as a unique opportunity to successfully put in place a clinical model that will allow the students that graduate to be the best in the world.
+Of the five strands of the Curriculum, he believes that the clinical strand is the final building block.
 He finds the students to be very bright, with a great desire to learn which makes his job very enjoyable.